Anterior Ankle Impingement

 The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

 Ankle Impingement Surgery

-Surgery is not common for those suffering from anterior ankle impingement.
-However, in persistent cases of anterior ankle impingement operative treatment may be beneficial, particularly for the high-level athlete.
+Surgery is not typical for those suffering from anterior ankle impingement.
+However, in persistent cases of anterior ankle impingement, operative treatment may be beneficial, particularly for the high-level athlete.